Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Introduction

 \section{Introduction}

 In randomized controlled trials (RCTs), subgroup analyses are often conducted to evaluate treatment effect heterogeneity within pre-specified subgroups \citep{lipkovich2024modern, lipkovich2011subgroup}.
 However, these analyses frequently suffer from small sample sizes, reducing the power to detect meaningful differences \citep{alosh2015statistical}.
-For example, the DECIFER trial \citep{goff2019citalopram}, which investigated the effect of add-on citalopram in patients with first-episode schizophrenia, found an almost significant negative effect on one of its primary outcomes—the change in Calgary Depression Scale for Schizophrenia (CDSS) score at 52 weeks—among participants with a duration of untreated psychosis (DUP) less than 18 weeks (point estimate and 95\% confidence interval: -0.75, (95\% CI: (-2.55, 1.05)).
-In contrast, a nearly positive effect was observed among those with a DUP greater than 18 weeks (1.15, (95\% CI: (-0.66, 2.95)).
-While these findings suggest potential clinical implications, they are not statistically significant, highlighting the need for methods that increase precision---i.e., narrow confidence intervals, thus improving power, while maintaining valid inference.
+For example, the DECIFER trial \citep{goff2019citalopram}, which evaluated the effect of add-on citalopram in patients with first-episode schizophrenia, found a non-significant indication of a negative effect on the \textit{Calgary Depression Scale for Schizophrenia} (CDSS) score at 52 weeks among participants with a duration of untreated psychosis (DUP) less than 18 weeks.
+The point estimate was –0.75, with a 95\% confidence interval of (–2.55, 1.05).
+In contrast, among those with DUP greater than 18 weeks, there was a non-significant indication of a positive effect, with a point estimate of 1.15 and a 95\% confidence interval of (–0.66, 2.95).
+While these findings suggest potential clinical implications, they are not statistically significant, highlighting the need for methods that increase precision---i.e., narrow confidence intervals, thus improving power---while maintaining valid inference.

-There are two primary approaches to increasing precision in RCTs \citep{williamson2014variance}.
-The first is covariate adjustment, which leverages baseline predictors of the outcome to reduce variance and improve the precision of treatment effect estimates \citep{van2024covariate}.
+There are two primary approaches to increasing precision in RCTs.
+The first is \textit{covariate adjustment}, which leverages baseline predictors of the outcome (often referred to as \textit{prognostic variables}) to reduce variance and improve the precision of treatment effect estimates \citep{van2024covariate,lin2013agnostic}.
 Covariate adjustment achieves this by accounting for outcome variation explained by baseline characteristics, allowing the treatment effect to be estimated from the residual variation not attributable to those covariates.
-The second approach involves incorporating external data from comparable randomized or observational studies \citep{brantner2024comparison}, thereby augmenting the effective sample size.
+The second approach involves \textit{incorporating external data} from comparable randomized or observational studies \citep{brantner2024comparison}, thereby augmenting the effective sample size.
 We provide a more detailed literature review on these approaches in the next section.